 Each year the Minnesota Humanities Center helps local museums across Minnesota bring Smithsonian Museum programming to their sites through the Museum on Main Street program.
 In 2009-2010 the exhibit was Between Fences, looking at the multiple meanings behind the every day icon of the fence.
 To enhance the programming, the Humanities Center partnered with Allies: Media/Art to create a documentary that was presented as part of the exhibit and afforded an American Indian relationship to land, borders, and boundaries.

-Major Land Cessions in Minnesota Treaties (downloadable pdf)
+Map of Major Land Cessions in Minnesota Treaties (downloadable pdf)

 A pdf version of major land cessions in Minnesota treaties from 1830 to 1866.